jceminer/cn_gpu_miner/README.md

 * JCE is disappointing on CN-Heavy, but that's the code I optimized the less so far.
 * I got mixed results on HD7800.
 I measured higher hashrate than other miners on my rig, but got opposite comments from some users.
 To be tested.
 * JCE is bad on small 1G cards compared to the legendary Claymore 9.7, but this miner is no longer supported.

+And on CN-v8:

+* Still always better than the open-source miners (Stak, Xmrig, Gateless...).
+* Claymore is just no longer compatible.
+* JCE is the best on older cards like HD6000 and HD7000.
+* RX560 cards reach 500+, RX570/580 cards reach 1000+

 The CPU part of JCE-GPU is the exact same than the CPU-only version.